andreasschrade/andreasschrade.github.com/about.md

 >A ship is always safe at the shore, but that is not what it is built for - Albert Einstein

 <h4>What I am looking for:</h4>
-- Interesting people in the field of entrepreneurship, software development, finance, investment, real estate
+- Interesting people in the field of entrepreneurship, software development, finance, investment, real estate, classical music
 - Project, business and investment opportunities

 >Just, one more thing...